• Skip to primary navigation

 • 2 Aves: Right next to Suspiro and they have cute beach towels and accessories.

 • De’lohana Bikinis: Second floor of Tamarindo Inn a little outside town.
-Super cute bikinis with many pieces great for surfing.
-Super soft, made with biodegradable materials.
+Super cute bikini, super soft, made with biodegradable materials.

 • Morena Beachwear: Has a wide collection of bikinis and one pieces, many for surf.
 In Centro Commercial El Punto in town.

 • Bambamboo: Clothing store with everything made from organic cotton, bamboo, banana or hemp.
-Not a lot of designs but super comfortable.
+Super comfortable clothes that last a long time.

-• Tamarindo night market: The weekly Thursday night market is a great place to shop for trinkets like jewelry.
+• Tamarindo night market: The weekly Thursday Moonlight night market is a great place to shop for trinkets like jewelry.
+In the plaza where Tamarindo Fitness Center is.

 • Buena Nena: Cute clothing stores with jewelry, bags, hats and other cute things.